MKSILVER13/hub_quest/README.md

    - Better local optima avoidance
    - Improved path merging strategy
    - Dynamic parameter adjustment
+   - All houses are not visited - need to integrate findOptimalPairPath function which exists but is not yet integrated into the main path finding logic

 2. **Performance Enhancements**
    - Memory usage optimization